sonthaidong/docker-ubuntu/README.md

     git push -u origin main
     ```

-- Another packages (add to the `ubuntu.Dockerfile` if you need more)
+- Some packages: vim, openssh-client, ca-certificates (about 63 MB), add to the `ubuntu.Dockerfile` if you need more.

+You can add or remove components to the image as needed.
 Rebuild the image with the same `docker build` command above to update the latest changes in the Dockerfile to the image.
 You also need to run the container again to apply the changes.

+## 4. Next steps

+- Going to setup more tools and configurations to the image.